 Academic module is aimed at people who intend to study abroad for their so called tertiary degree— universities and colleges.
 General module is mostly for people planning to work abroad, get their secondary education there or emigrate.
 For more detailed information on Academic and General module check this part of IELTS Reading page.

-Your exam results are scored from 1 to 9 in 0.5 increments.
+Your exam results are scored from 1 to 9 in 0.5 increments, called Band.
 See the table below for IELTS score comparison with other English exams.

 IELTS test procedure